annasen/RNA-sequencing_of_ALS-mutant_FUS_mouse/README.md

 ## RNA sequencing of ALS-mutant FUS mouse

-In collaboration with the Storkebaum lab, mRNA from neuromuscular junction (NMJ) was studied.
+In collaboration with the Storkebaum lab, mRNA from neuromuscular junction was studied.
 ![image](https://github.com/user-attachments/assets/451d6623-74af-45c3-9cf4-c7ddd7d34b38)

 In this project, the muscle nuclei were studied in three independent experiments: